 Each course unit contains a deck of flashcards that allows learners to review the key vocabulary terms and ideas found within each unit to check for understanding and prepare for assessments.

-Our extensive teaching resources include blended and online learning strategies, a pacing guide, a project-based learning guide, activity and lab grading rubrics, answer keys to open-ended questions, and much more.
+Our extensive teaching resources include strategies for blended learning and online and continuous learning, a pacing guide, a project-based learning guide, and suggested answer keys, including grading rubrics, for open-ended questions and activities.

 Teachers can customize any course, unit, or lesson to incorporate additional components such as videos, documents, links, and other media elements.